MikaelMayer/Sketch-n-Script/README.md

 * That don't have an accepted file extension
 * That are ignored (filename matches a glob pattern in the `.claspignore` file)

+## Updating the javascript parser:

+If running the first time, run:

+    npm install -s pegjs
+    npm install uglify-js -g

+Then:

+    make buildjsparser

+This will create the file `update/jsparser-min.js`

 ## Publishing the add-on (for authors only)

 * Make sure all changes are pushed online.